kennyk65/aws-teaching-demos/bedrock-agentcore-demo-2/README.md

 agentcore launch

 # Invoke multiple times to demonstrate memory (using IAM for authentication)
-agentcore invoke '{"user_id":"ken","prompt":"List out the 5 great lakes"}' agentcore invoke '{"user_id":"ken","prompt":"Which one is the deepest?"}' agentcore invoke '{"user_id":"ken","prompt":"Which states / provinces does it touch?"}' agentcore invoke '{"user_id":"ken","prompt":"Were there any noteable shipwrecks on this lake?"}'
+agentcore invoke '{"user_id":"ken","prompt":"What is the weather in Seattle, WA?"}' agentcore invoke '{"user_id":"ken","prompt":"Do you think water will freeze there?"}'
 ```

 * Open the management console to see the agent running: https://us-west-2.console.aws.amazon.com/bedrock-agentcore/agents (assuming you are running in us-west-2).